Kindergarten: Lisa Kaiser

 Fourth Grade: Rita Schoenheit

 Hi!
-I am your 4th grade teacher for the 2016-2017 school year.
-I was born in Portland, Oregon and am the oldest of seven children.
+My name is Rita Schoenheit, and I am your 4th grade teacher.
+I was born in Portland, Oregon and am the oldest of 7 children.
 I enjoy being part of a large family and believe it has helped prepare me for life in the classroom.

 I attended Central Catholic High School and loved the opportunities the school provided for service in the community, as well as the academic and spiritual environment.
-Following high school, I attended Gonzaga University where I received my Bachelor’s Degree in Psychology and Elementary Education.
-In December 2008, I completed a Master’s program in Curriculum and Instruction at Portland State University.
+Following high school, I attended Gonzaga University where I studied Psychology and Elementary Education and received my Bachelor’s Degree.
+In December 2008, I also completed a Master’s program in Curriculum and Instruction at Portland State University.

 In my free time, I enjoy spending time with my friends and family, cooking meals with my sister, attending trivia, taking trips to the coast, and playing with my precious nieces and nephews.